Zevault/Zevault-0/README.md

 ### 🔍 Search, Filter & Sort
 Find anything fast.
 Search by name, filter by category and tags, sort by default order, title, rating, or date added.

-### 📐 Grid View Control
-Switch between small, medium, and large card grids to suit your screen and preference.

 ---

 ## Download